Additional Bond Information

 In 1999, District 20 voters approved a measure that caps the District 20 total tax rate, also called a mill levy, at 60.216 mills.
 In Tax Year 2020 and multiple years before, the mill levy for District 20 was 60.216 mills.

-• Since 2020, the Academy District 20 tax rate has fallen each year.
+Since 2020, the Academy District 20 tax rate has decreased each year.